kossiitkgp/git-workshop/0. Prerequisites/README.md

 # Pre-requisites

-Welcome all to this Git/ GitHub workshop.
+Welcome all to this Git/GitHub workshop.

 ### What are we going to learn today?